linno60/website/src/_posts/2017-03-28-writing-a-zero-downtime-deployment-script.md

 UNIX_TIME=$(date +%s)
 DEPLOYMENT_DIRECTORY=./flipit/deploys/$UNIX_TIME

-# Create our server script variable.
-# You'll notice the script is wrapped in double quotes (").
-# Make sure to escape any double quotes (\") in the script.
-SERVER_SCRIPT="
-mkdir -p $DEPLOYMENT_DIRECTORY
-git clone $GIT_REPOSITORY $DEPLOYMENT_DIRECTORY
-ln -s -n -f $DEPLOYMENT_DIRECTORY/$REPOSITORY_PUBLIC_DIRECTORY_PATH $SERVER_PUBLIC_DIRECTORY_PATH"

-# SSH into the server
+# SSH into the server and run script.
-# The -t flag will mean that the scripts output will be returned to our console
+# The -tt flag will mean that the scripts output will be returned to our console
 #   so we can see if it was successful, otherwise we don't get the console output.
-# The server script provided will be executed
+# The script provided in the heredoc will be executed on the remote server
-ssh timacdonald -t $SERVER_SCRIPT
+ssh timacdonald -tt <<REMOTE_SCRIPT mkdir -p $DEPLOYMENT_DIRECTORY git clone $GIT_REPOSITORY $DEPLOYMENT_DIRECTORY
+ln -s -n -f $DEPLOYMENT_DIRECTORY/$REPOSITORY_PUBLIC_DIRECTORY_PATH $SERVER_PUBLIC_DIRECTORY_PATH

+# Close the connection
+exit

+REMOTE_SCRIPT
 ```

-Of course, you will probably want to make this an argument the user can provide also so that it is not harcoded into the script.
+Of course, you will probably want to make the host an argument the user can provide also so that it is not harcoded into the script.

 And that's a wrap on my goal - *Nailed It*!
 This is really just an exercise for me to wrap my head around shell scripting and the basics of how it comes together, but I'm really happy with the outcome.
 Now I can run the script and have my site updated to the latest commit with zero downtime, and if you're reading this post - it WORKED 💪.